 Which cover should I choose?

-All models are the same fabric.
-Size, shape, and drawstring differ.
+All polypropylene covers are the same fabric.
+Size, shape, and drawstring differ by item.
 This size chart will help you decide the right cover for you.

 How long can the fabric cover be left on plants?

 The Frost Protek® cover may be left on for days or even a few weeks at a time as long as the daytime temperature is not too hot.
 There is not a specific temperature which is “too hot” - just that the plant does not “cook” during a hot, sunny day.
 The cover may be left on during a cold spell without any harm to the plants.
 The fabric is lightweight and breathable so it does not harm plants.
 Remove the cover once annuals die back or perennials lose their foliage.

 Can the fabric covers be left on plants during the day?